ChicoState/ux-Pickup/README.md

 **Executive Summary**

-* Analyzed **Competitors** to ensure, we don’t fall into similar UI and UX traps.
-E.G. Clunky UI, aesthetics, disfunctional web design
+* Utilized **Competitive Analysis** to reveal information about how we can improve our UI and UX feel without needing to start from scratch.
+Gave us a nice basis to go off of when beginning to create our digital representations
-* Created sketches and diagrams of app style.
-This is to help our dev team figure out their **MVP**
+* Began **Sketches and Diagrams**.
+This is to help our dev team figure out their **MVP** for our first sprint and give them a rough outline on what needs to be done, and what the general layout is going to look like.
-* Planned out how the UX will go, and the layout of our **SiteMap**
-* Brainstormed multiple personal and non-personal user stories for active development, in order to aid us with **Developing** an app and UI suited for every type of person
+* Increased depth and breadth of **User Stories**, figuring out that our target audience is going to be 18-30 year olds, who are moving to a new town or in need of friends.
+This included Brainstorming multiple personal and non-personal user stories for active development.
+* Understood that the **Aesthetic** of our app should come first and foremost as most people will delete the app if it looks bad or doesnt feel good enough to use
+* **Heuristic Evaluation** of a close competitor gave us confidence that our app will work much better than their clunky piece of SAAS.

 [Full phase I report](phaseI/)